 This movement and deception can be achieved by sidearm pitchers with a four seam fastball alone, but when they incorporate other pitches such as two seam fastballs, sliders, and cutters, they can become almost unstoppable.

 Two seam fastballs from a side arm slot will result in even more movement than the four seam.
-In the video above, you will see RHP Brad Clontz’s exceptional natural movement as a result of throwing sidearm.

 This question is very common among pitching experts.
 Some instructors will purposely oppose sidearm pitching because of the supposed stress that it puts on the throwing arm.
 Other instructors believe that by throwing sidearm, pitchers are actually reducing the stress on the throwing arm.